 Germanic people begin to settle in Central Europe at about 100 BCE, grouping into hundreds of competing states that, apart from Charlemagne's 9th Century empire (the First Reich), will not come near to unification for almost 2,000 years.

 By the 18th Century the two largest Germanic states, Prussia and Austria, have begun competing for regional dominance.
 When pressure for unification mounts from the intelligentsia, bureaucrats and business interests, Prussia takes the lead.
 In 1871 the aristocrat Otto von Bismarck engineers the formation of a unified Germany under Kaiser (emperor) Wilhelm I, the king of Prussia.

 However, the new state, proclaimed the German Empire and known as the Second Reich, does not include Austria and its European satellites.
 It is also far from a true democracy as, although membership of the multiparty Reichstag (parliament) is determined by general election, and while opposition groups are allowed, ultimate power rests with the unelected kaiser and his appointed ministers, who form the government and prepare legislation.

-As the new state's economy and influence grows it begins to seek to acquire overseas colonies, creating tensions with its European neighbours that are exacerbated by Germany's increasing arms production.
+As the new state's economy and influence grows it begins to seek overseas colonies, creating tensions with its European neighbours that are exacerbated by Germany's increasing arms production.
 By the start of 1914 Germany has become convinced that it is "encircled" by an alliance of hostile neighbours and its very survival depends on a successful war against Russia and France.